-Anatomy of a massacre
+How Myanmar’s military terrorized its people with weapons of war

 Rifle grenades are small munitions that fit over a barrel and explode on impact, according to Brian Castner, a weapons analyst for Amnesty International’s Crisis Team.
 “It’s only designed to kill,” he said.
 The munitions are different from rocket-propelled grenades, though the two are often confused because they share a similar silhouette, he added.

 LEFT: The shell from an exploded rifle grenade found in Bago following the military crackdown.
 RIGHT: An unexploded rifle grenade found after the massacre.
-(Obtained by The Washington Post)

 Front-line protesters, meanwhile, were armed with slingshots and crude, homemade guns, which they started carrying as early as April 3.
 At several barricades on the morning of the massacre, protesters tried unsuccessfully to defend themselves with these weapons.